-- (i) has a total building footprint greater than 2,500 sq. m; - (ii) is located on a Landmark Site identified in Schedule F; - (iii) is greater than ten (10) storeys in height; or, - (iv) in the opinion of the Development Officer is deemed to have significant impact on the subject Character Area's urban design.
+- (i) has a total building footprint greater than 2,500 sq. m; - (ii) is located on a Landmark Site identified in Schedule F; - (iii) is greater than eitherten (10) storeys or 3525 metres in height; or, - (iv) in the opinion of the Development Officer is deemed to have significant impact on the subject Character Area's urban design.